cs3110/textbook/src/chapters/ds/promises.md

 Lwt.bind p print_the_string
 ```

-Sometime after `p` is resolved, hence contains a string, the callback function
+Sometime after `p` is fulfilled, hence contains a string, the callback function
 will be run with that string as its input.
 That causes the string to be printed.

 Here's a complete utop transcript as an example of that: